 Leverage points are well points that influence the estimated trend values strongly.
 A corrupted leverage point might not be identified as an outlier because the estimates adapts to it.
-The column

-Table 7.8.
-Columns in the mismatch-data.csv file.
+The column h contains the diagonal elements of what is called the hat matrix.
+This is a by-product of linear regression and can be used to identify leverage points.
+It is not available if the linear regression fails.
+See Section 20.3.5 for details.